jmix-framework/jmix-docs/CONTRIBUTING.md

     start_path: doc
 ```

-Finally, you have to add the guide to the main navigation asciidoc file:
+Finally, you have to add the guide to the main navigation Asciidoc file:

 ```asciidoc
 * xref:ROOT:guides.adoc[]